joshcoast/burger/README.md

 # burger
-### Overview.
-A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+### A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).

 ### Description